Unlock the power of alternative medicine

 Why should I keep records and monitor results?

-Tracking treatments, doses, sessions, and outcomes helps identify benefits or side effects and makes it easier for your medical team to coordinate care and spot interactions or adverse events.
+Tracking treatments, doses, sessions and outcomes helps identify benefits or side effects and makes it easier for your medical team to coordinate care and spot interactions or adverse events.

 What questions should I ask before trying a new therapy?